GMOD/jblast-jbconnect-hook/docs/quick_start.rst

 .. image:: img/galaxy-apikey.png

-In the JBlast directory, add the API key to config/globals.js under the galaxy: section.
+In the JBConnect directory, add the API key to jbconnect.config.js under the galaxy: section.

 ::